FY 2027 Multistate Conservation Grant Program (F27AS00009)

 Stage 1: Grant Proposal package by July 14, 2026 (11:59 PM ET)

-Applicants submit a Grant Proposal without federal forms through the AFWA MSCGP portal.
+Applicants submitted a Grant Proposal without federal forms through the AFWA MSCGP Portal.

 - Project Narrative